 Managed Asset Portfolios will continue to take a diversified approach.
 We believe inflation is here to stay in the near term, but the team will continue to identify investment candidates based on individual merits.
 This has been the key to our success and one of the essential ingredients to how we think about investing.

 Michael Dzialo, Karen Culver, Peter Swan, John Dalton, and Zachary Fellows

-Certain statements made by us may be forward-looking statements and projections which describe our strategies, goals, outlook, expectations, or projections.
+The information contained herein does not represent a recommendation by us to buy or sell any security or securities mentioned within this presentation.
+Certain statements may be forward-looking statements and projections which describe our strategies, goals, outlook, expectations, or projections.
 These statements are only predictions and involve known and unknown risks, uncertainties, and other factors that may cause actual results to differ materially from those expressed or implied by such forward-looking statements.
 Past performance is no guarantee of future results.